sven337/wblg/_posts/2014-04-15-Dangerous-Chinese-power-supply.markdown

 img_rel: "/~sven337/data/chinese_smps"
 ---

-I bought a cheap Chinese power supply, rated at 12V 1A, to use in my LED lamp retrofit project (about which I've been writing an article for weeks, but it's not published yet).
+I bought a cheap, Chinese, [12V 1A power supply](http://www.smunchina.com/html_products/10W-12V-Ultra-thin-single-output-series-186.html), to use in my LED lamp retrofit project (about which I've been writing an article for weeks, but it's not published yet).
 It's marked CE (meaning it respects European norms, which essentially have to do with EMI interference), but it still has a serious problem.

 # The power supply